 Your Ultimate Guide to Semarang Indonesia

-Semarang Indonesia is home to about 2 million generally friendly and warm people and maybe a major hub of Central Java.
-This strategic location made Semarang the melting pot of Western, Chinese and Indian Arab culture..
+Semarang Indonesia is home to about 2 million generally friendly and warm people and may be a major hub of Central Java.
+This strategic location made Semarang the melting pot of Western, Chinese, and Indian Arab cultures..

 Indonesia is probably the only country that I’ve traveled to where I am a millionaire.
 Seriously.
-I was holding in my hand 10 Rupiah notes in denomination of IDR200000.00 after changing my Singapore dollars upon arrival.
+I was holding in my hand 10 Rupiah notes in the denomination of IDR200000.00 after changing my Singapore dollars upon arrival.
 Not only that.
-In Semarang Indonesia, there is a coffee-house that serves the worlds’ most expensive coffee, the civet cat coffee or locally known as Kopi Luwak.
+In Semarang Indonesia, there is a coffee house that serves the world’s most expensive coffee, the civet cat coffee or locally known as Kopi Luwak.
 I was able to get a taste of this famous coffee during a free taste in one of the city tours I joined.

-Semarang may off the beaten path, as they say, because of its location and there is not much tourist passing thru here going to Yogyakarta or to Solo, but this birthplace of the delectable ayam penyet may just surprise you endlessly.
+Semarang may off the beaten path, as they say, because of its location and there is not many tourists passing thru here going to Yogyakarta or to Solo, but this birthplace of the delectable ayam penyet may just surprise you endlessly.

 The nearest airport to the center of Semarang, Indonesia is Ahmad Yani International Airport (SRG/WARS).
 The airport also serves international and domestic flights.
 Garuda Indonesia, Indonesia’s national flag carrier, serves most of the domestic flights around Indonesia.